Diorama: Infra-red Control In progress

 IR control sub-system circuit design

-The values of the current limiting resistors were chosen to get the best colour balance from the RGB LED.
+The values of the current limiting resistors for the RGB LED were chosen to get the best colour balance from the LED.
 The resistances were arrived at by experiment.
-The RGB LED is powered directly from the Nano's digital pins because the LED's power consumption is within the Nano's tolerances.
+The LED is powered directly from the Nano's digital pins because the LED's power consumption is within the Nano's tolerances.

-A small plastic case, recovered from a defunct power supply, was adapted to house the Sensor Module component of the above circuit.
-The front of the diorama was modified to accomodate the case such that it can been removed for repair if necessary.
-The Control Module part of the circuit will be located underneath the diorama.
+A small plastic case, recovered from a defunct power supply, was adapted to house the module.
+The front of the diorama was modified to accomodate the housing such that it can been removed for repair if necessary.

-The following is a photo of two parts of the sensor module as built on perf board, almost ready for adding to the housing.
-The upper component is the IR receiver itself and the lower component is the RGB feedback LED with attached resistors.
-The four wires on the left of the picture were threaded through a hole in the back of the case and routed underneath the diorama baseboard.
+The following is a photo of two parts of the sensor module as built on perfboard, almost ready for adding to the housing.
+The upper component is the IR receiver itself and the lower component is the RGB feedback LED, with attached resistors.
+The six wires on the left of the picture were threaded through a hole in the back of the case.
+The black wire attached to the IR receiver board, which is a ground connection, was later soldered to the LED board.

 IR control receiver module circuit as built